|HELP CMD SHINE A LIGHT ON CORRUPTION!|

 See also pharmaceutical industry, section 9 on contract research organizations.

 Agencies funding animal testing include the National Institutes of Health (NIH), Substance Abuse and Mental Health Services (SAMHSA), Health Resources and Services Administration (HRSA), Food and Drug Administration (FDA), Center for Disease Control (CDC), Agency for Health Care Research and Quality (AHRQ) and Office of Assistant Secretary of Health (OASH).
-Government funded vivisection spends billions of dollars every year and kills millions of animals in an essentially unregulated industry.
-Furthermore, the government pays for the same experiments to be done over and over.
+The U.S. government pays for the same experiments to be done over and over.
 In the fiscal year ending in 2005, these seven government agencies funded over 28,937 projects for experiments on 27 species, including monkeys, dogs, cats and rodents.
 These included 1200 separate projects (at up to $495,600,000) examining drug addiction.
 778 projects studying "neural information processing" in 11 species racked up approximately $321,314,000.
-No experiment, however ridiculous, useless or painful, is illegal.
 The majority of animals used in experimentation receive absolutely no protection under current laws.
-Hundreds of institutions and thousands of individuals profit off of vivisection.
 Government funded animal testing costs U.S. taxpayers over $12 billion annually.

 DoD animal testing programs